PrestaShop/prestashop.github.io/news/_posts/2017-05-04-contributor-interview-alper-demir.md

 <img style="border: 1px solid #CCC; float: left; margin: 0 1em 1em 0;" width="180" height="180" src="https://www.gravatar.com/avatar/155283423312fb422acc72b8ef875c38?s=180&d=https%3A%2F%2Fcrowdin.com%2Fimages%2Fuser-picture.png">Hi!
 I am a 36-year-old Industrial Engineer from Turkey, and my hobbies are DIY projects, Software Developing, Coding, and Project Improvements.
 I discovered PrestaShop while looking for a E-commerce solution that would best fit my working company's needs.

-**How and when did you find out about the need for participatory translating?**
+**How and when did you find out about the need for contributive translating?**

 When I install and started to use PrestaShop I see that current Turkish translations are mostly done by Machine translation services and I started to re-translate my installation, but every time I lost my translations after update or server faults.
 So finally, I decided to join to translation team in May 2016.
 Since then I do not know how many words I translated, but I think too much :) I spend approximately half of my spare time translating.